75+ Feeding Therapy Tips & Strategies

 • Get the parents involved - they must follow through at home.

-• Get anyone else who has direct contact with the child (aunts, siblings, grandparents, friends, interventionists, ABA therapists, etc.) on board as well.
+• Get anyone else who has direct contact with the child (aunts, siblings, grandparents, friends, early interventionists, etc.) on board as well.
 The best results happen when therapy is reinforced at home in between sessions.
 The more opportunities presented, the better.

 • Keep in mind that food refusals are often because of a very real fear.
 Respect this fear and support them through it.